 7.2 Can I make sugar cookie dough ahead of time?

-Yes, you can prepare the sugar cookie dough in advance.
-Wrap it tightly in plastic wrap and refrigerate it for up to 3 days or freeze it for up to 3 months.
+Yeah, wrap it tight in plastic and refrigerate up to 3 days, or freeze for 3 months.

 7.3 What colors can I use for royal icing?